tannerKnue/Dating-Website/README.md

-# Dating-Website
+# Dating-Website: BlindFold
 A dating website where the users can only base there opinions off of personality rather than appearance.
+This is a draft.